vtex/react-hook-form-jsonschema/README.md

 Returns an object with the following fields, besides the common one's:

 - `getLabelProps()`: use this with the spread operator inside a `<label>` tag and get the benefit of having all the important fields of the label filled in for you and the associated input (the `for` property) with it.
-- `getInputProps()`: use this with the spread operator inside an `<input>` tag and get the benefit of the validator, id field, name and an associated label with it
+- `getInputProps()`: use this with the spread operator inside an `<input>` tag and get the benefit of the validator, id field, name and an associated label with it.

 ##### Example: